The following resources are ones that I personally recommend and are not a comprehensive list of available resources on this topic.

 ASL L1 Language Acquisition: A collection of posts on ASL-English bilingualism, language acquisition, and bilingual education.

-Basic ASL for Library Staff: A 6-week asynchronous eCourse from the American Library Association, taught by Kathy MacMillan.
+ASL for Library Staff, Levels 1 and 2: 6-week asynchronous eCourses from the American Library Association, taught by Kathy MacMillan.

 Collection recommendations: from the Library Service to People Who Are Deaf or Hard of Hearing Forum